blogs.sanpreetsingh.com

 Try a simple agreement:

-“When we’re eating / in bed / talking about something important, phones face down.”
+“When we are eating, in bed, or talking about something important, phones go face down.”

 This is not control.
-It’s building a signal of priority.
+It is a signal of priority.

-Many “small fights” are actually protests against invisible work: planning, remembering, anticipating, managing, coordinating.
+Many “small fights” are really protests against invisible work: planning, remembering, anticipating, managing, coordinating.

 It becomes a symbol for:

-• “I can’t relax because I’m carrying the system.”
+• “I cannot relax because I am carrying the system.”

-• “I don’t trust you to notice what needs doing.”
+• “I do not trust you to notice what needs doing.”

 • “I feel like the manager of our life, not your partner.”